azzuwayed/WC-Remote-Products-Display/readme.txt

 == Troubleshooting ==
 - If you encounter issues, enable the debug option from plugin settings.
 Make sure WordPress debug and debug logging are enabled.
+- Try to flush cache or reset plugin which are located in the debug settings page.
 - For further assistance, visit our support forum.

 == Frequently Asked Questions ==